true-north-engineering/pbz-educ/lab3/TASKS.md

 Go to `Dockerfile` file, you will see that some lines are missing.
 Fill those blanks (there are comments that should tell you what is missing).
 Once you are done, run the `podman-compose build` command to verify.

 Go back to `compose.yaml`.
-In there, create a new service named `spring-lab3-app-json`, have it use `Dockerfule` in build, expose the `8080` port, have it depend on `mysql-data` service on condition that it is healthy.
+In there, create a new service named `spring-lab3-app-json`, have it use `Dockerfile` in build, expose the `8080` port, have it depend on `mysql-data` service on condition that it is healthy.
 ALso, define the -env_file with name `.env-json`.
-Create that file and fill it with the values from `.env-example` (make sure that the profile is `json-logs`).
+Create that file and fill it with the values from `.env-example` (make sure that the profile is `json-logs` and that database credentials are wrong, you will see why).

-After you are finished, run the `podman-compose up -d` command, and then `podman-compose logs spring-lab3-app-json` and verify that the app is running.
+After you are finished, run the `podman-compose up -d` command, and then `podman-compose logs spring-lab3-app-json`.
+There should be a problem with database connection.
+Can you tell why?

+Change the credentials in `.env-json` and verify that the app is running.
 You can now use the `PersonController` and the endpoints that it exposes to create some `Person` entries.
 For example, run the `POST http://localhost:8080/api/person` with the body:

 ```
 {